-Financial Accounting Standards Board
+International Accounting Standards Board

-This document is provided as a convenience to observers at IASB/FASB joint international working group meeting on leasing, to assist them in following the working group's discussion.
-It does not represent an official position of the IASB or the FASB.
-IASB and FASB Board positions are set out in their respective Standards.

-Note: These notes are based on the staff paper prepared for the IASB/FASB working group.
-Paragraph numbers correspond to paragraph numbers used in the staff paper.
+This document is provided as a convenience to observers at IASB meetings, to assist them in following the Board's discussion.
+It does not represent an official position of the IASB.
+Board positions are set out in Standards.
+These notes are based on the staff papers prepared for the IASB.
+Paragraph numbers correspond to paragraph numbers used in the IASB papers.
 However, because these notes are less detailed, some paragraph numbers are not used.